Chitta Shuddi - Yoga Sutras Perspective

 • Dispassion toward seen and unseen experiences

-• Effect on saṁskāras – old impressions starve and emotional charge dissolves
+• Effect on saṁskāras-old impressions starve and emotional charge dissolves

 • Saṁskāras weaken when reaction stops.

-4. Kriyā Yoga – Direct Saṁskāra Purification
+4. Kriyā Yoga–Direct Saṁskāra Purification

-5. Yoga Sūtra 2.1 – tapaḥ svādhyāya īśvara-praṇidhānāni kriyā-yogaḥ.
-This is explicit purification yoga.
+Yoga Sūtra 2.1 – tapaḥ svādhyāya īśvara-praṇidhānāni kriyā-yogaḥ.

-• Tapas (discipline) – conscious restraint that reduces impulsive saṁskāras
+• Tapas (discipline)-conscious restraint that reduces impulsive saṁskāras

-• Svādhyāya (self-study) – seeing patterns clearly that brings unconscious saṁskāras to light
+• Svādhyāya (self-study)-seeing patterns clearly that brings unconscious saṁskāras to light

-• Īśvara-praṇidhāna (surrender) – dissolves doership that prevents new saṁskāras
+• Īśvara-praṇidhāna (surrender)-dissolves doership that prevents new saṁskāras

 Together, they attenuate kleśas and saṁskāras.

-6. Kleśas → Saṁskāras → Karma
+5. Kleśas → Saṁskāras → Karma

-7. YS 2.3–2.12: root afflictions (kleśas):
+YS 2.3–2.12: root afflictions (kleśas):

 • Avidyā (ignorance)